-This feature first appeared in the Crystal Palace v Arsenal matchday programme – 10th April 2017.
+This interview first appeared in the Crystal Palace v Arsenal matchday programme – 10th April 2017.

 After claiming three clean sheets in his past five outings, Wayne Hennessey is one of a number of confidence-filled Eagles performing to their maximum.
 Having fought hard once again to be first-choice in goal, he is hoping inspired outings like his recent display against Chelsea will help him nail down his position for good.